rickosborne/cascades/md/33-5-7-granted.md

 Stay strapped in!"

 That's what I tried to say, but the words were thick in my mouth.
-I couldn't hear my own voice through the drumbeat and I braced for the jump.
+I couldn't hear my own voice through the drumbeat, and I braced for the reset.